 Very often couples get caught up in patterns of negative interactions, having the same fights over and over.
 They don’t like it, would like to change it, but don’t know how to talk about it.
 Over time they become less and less connected to one another, leaving them feeling frustrated and alone in the relationship.

-As Emotionally Focused Couples Therapists, we help you and your partner identify the problematic interactional patterns that have developed in the relationship that often leave you feeling alone and frustrated.
-By exploring each partner’s experience in the relationship, we will discover your unmet needs and gain new and powerful insight into how they have been contributing to the patterns that leave you feeling disconnected from your partner.
-Understanding each other and these patterns in a new way promotes healing and allows for new, fulfilling patterns of interaction to evolve between you.
+As Emotionally Focused Couples Therapists, we help you and your partner identify the root cause of the interactional patterns leave you feeling alone and frustrated.
+By exploring each partner’s experience in the relationship, we will help you share your inner thoughts with each other in an effective way so you can gain new and powerful insight about each other.
+These new insights also help you make sense of what has been contributing to those patterns that pushed you away from each other.
+Understanding each other - and these patterns - in a new way will draw you closer to one another, facilitate healing and allow for new, fulfilling patterns of interaction to evolve between you.

 Through this process, you will learn how to communicate with your partner, gain a clearer understanding of what your partner needs, and learn how to remain connected with your partner in time of need so that you can turn to each other for comfort and connection.

 We often recommend for couples to read ‘Hold Me Tight’ by Dr. Sue Johnson during the early stages of couples counseling.
 Dr. Johnson is the founder of Emotionally Focused Therapy and wrote this book for couples to help them strengthen, revitalize or rescue their relationship and experience a more fulfilling connection with one another.
 We recently received this email from one of our clients who beautifully articulates the power of being vulnerable and the clarity that can accompany new insight into our own steps of the relationship dance: